 These are devices that control the motion (duh!) of your camera when you take images for your time-lapse project.

 Time-lapses can be difficult to shoot.
-Exceptionally more so when trying to photograph a holy grail time-lapse, or rather, going from day to night.
+Especially more so when trying to photograph a holy grail time-lapse.
+Or rather, going from day to night.

-By using this system, with help from the Bulb setting, your images will have a fluid transition from light to dark.
+By using this system, with the Bulb setting, your images will have a fluid light to dark transition.
 All this without annoying flickering.